Our Senior Leadership Team

 President, Atura Power

-Chris is the President of Atura Power, responsible for leading a team of dedicated staff in the safe, reliable and efficient operation of a 2,700 MW Combined Cycle Gas Turbine (CCGT) business.
-He has a passion for employee engagement, communication and safety.
+Chris is the President of Atura Power, responsible for leading a team of dedicated staff in the safe, reliable, and efficient operation of a diversified energy business focused on enabling clean energy through flexible combined cycle natural gas electricity generation and low-carbon hydrogen production.
+He has a passion for employee engagement, communication, and safety.

 Chris holds an MBA from Wilfrid Laurier University, a BASc in Environmental (Chemical) Engineering from the University of Waterloo and is registered with the Professional Engineers of Ontario.
-Chris currently serves as Director on the Board of the Northeast Power Coordinating Council (NPCC) and previously served five years on the Board of Governors of Confederation College, including two years as Chair.
+Chris currently serves as Director on the Board of Burlington Hydro, Inc., and the Northeast Power Coordinating Council (NPCC) and previously served five years on the Board of Governors of Confederation College, including two years as Chair.

 In his spare time, Chris enjoys spending time with his wife and two kids and participating in marathons and triathlons.